 Control arms, otherwise known as A-arms, are an important part of the suspension system in your vehicle.
+The control arm is a crucial component of a vehicle’s suspension system, and it plays a significant role in maintaining proper wheel alignment and control.
 They control how the wheel moves, allowing you to have a smooth ride.
 But what happens if the control arm breaks while driving?
 Are you in danger or are you OK to keep going?

 As with any part of your vehicle, parts break down over time due to general wear and tear.
 Control arms and bushings are no different.
 They need to be maintained and replaced as needed to make sure that the vehicle will run smoothly and safely.
 Understanding what a control arm does and what happens if it breaks is important so you can stay safe and avoid costly repairs and damage.